Introduction to cannabinoids

 The most common cannabinoids

-The most well-known and researched cannabinoids are THC (delta-9-tetrahydrocannabinol) and CBD (cannabidiol).
+The two most widely recognised cannabinoids are THC (delta-9-tetrahydrocannabinol) and CBD (cannabidiol).

-Other notable cannabinoids include Cannabigerol (CBG), Cannabichromene (CBC), and Tetrahydrocannabivarin (THCV), each with their unique effects and potential therapeutic benefits.
+Other noteworthy cannabinoids include Cannabigerol (CBG), Cannabichromene (CBC), and Tetrahydrocannabivarin (THCV), each being studied for their unique properties.

-See the full overview of most common cannabinoids in the table below.
+You can find a broader overview of common cannabinoids in the table below.

 The potential therapeutic effects of cannabinoids